STIXProject/stix-ramrod/docs/api/examples.rst

 Forcing An Update
 ^^^^^^^^^^^^^^^^^

-Sometimes an update doesn't go smoothly and a :class:`ramrod.UpdateError` is raised because untranslatable data or non-unique IDs are discovered in the source document.
+Sometimes an update doesn't go smoothly and a :class:`.UpdateError` is raised because untranslatable data or non-unique IDs are discovered in the source document.
 The following code and output demonstrates how to force the update and retrieve the data that is lost in the process.